Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 Ride1Up Roadster V3 Review: Speed Test

-The combo of the whisper-quiet motor and 10-speed Shimano Deore drivetrain makes it easy to find the speed of your liking up to 28 miles per hour.
-At no point does the ride get away from the rider either.
+The combo of the whisper-quiet motor and an appropriately equipped drivetrain makes it easy to find the speed of your liking up to 28 miles per hour.
+At no point does the ride get away from the rider, either.
 A theme found throughout the testing of good city e-bikes is that they are easy to control, and that’s the case for the Roadster V3.
 The bike’s motor-helped acceleration feels like an extension of the rider’s effort instead of an overpowering approach.

 This is helpful in city settings where dictating the speed is more crucial when moving amongst traffic and pedestrians who may be on your bike path.